BerkeleyBlockchain/dev-decal-sp20/hw9-Blockchain Data Analysis/README.md

 1. [In Part 1] Give one reason that explains why the growth rate in the number of blocks mined is different from the growth rate of the number of transactions mined.

+   <u>Answer:</u>  Because at the beginning of the network the capacity of the blocks was not fully utilized.

 2. [In Part 2] What is the 'public' name of the miner (mining operation) found in the previous question? (**hint**: Use the miners address and look it up in your favorite block explorer, eg. [Etherscan](https://etherscan.io/))

+   <u>Answer:</u> DwarfPool1

 3. [In Part 5] What is the relationship between the two values calculated above?

+   <u>Answer:</u> The two quantities are the same because every outward edge of a node is counted as an inward edge of another node.

 4. [In Part 5] How do you interpret the number above?

+   <u>Answer:</u> means that the graph has 0.02% of the total number of edges it could have if it were a complete graph.